KomodoPlatform/defi_stats/README.md

 ### Install requirements

 Run the `setup.sh` script to install python3.10, docker, docker-compose, and poetry.
-The steps to do thsi manually are below for reference, but if the script returns no errors, you can skip ahead to the `Database setup` section.
+The steps to do this manually are below for reference, but if the script returns no errors, you can skip ahead to the `Database setup` section.

 #### Apt dependencies

     sudo apt update
-    sudo apt install postgresql postgresql-contrib build-essential python-dev python3-dev python3-psycopg2 libpq-dev libmysqlclient-dev default-libmysqlclient-dev pkg-config
+    sudo apt install postgresql postgresql-contrib build-essential python3-dev python3-psycopg2 libpq-dev libmysqlclient-dev default-libmysqlclient-dev pkg-config python-dev-is-python3
+    # On Ubuntu 24.04+, python-dev was replaced by python-dev-is-python3.

 #### Install python3.10